 The Manitoulin-Sudbury DSB believes in providing a softer approach in dealing with its clients.
 Ontario Works is a very paper oriented program.
 In order to give Case Managers more quality time to work closer with their clients, the administrative functions have been streamlined within our offices.
 Two of these tasks transferred to the Integrated Program Assistant are the input of the Income Reporting Statements and the completion of the Discretionary Benefit requests.
+The Manitoulin-Sudbury DSB strongly encourage the participation in the Exempt Based Income (EBI) reporting.
+Currently 80% of the case load is on EBI.
+This is reviewed at every Participation Agreement review.
 These, along with other tasks assigned to the Integrated Program Assistant allow the Case Managers to spend more time directly with their clients.

 The Manitoulin-Sudbury DSB also uses service providers when it is more cost effective.
 The Manitoulin-Sudbury DSB also recognized the individual and organizations expertise.
-For example, the service providers provide a series of structured skills training such as Focus for Change and a Quick Start program.
+For example, the service providers provide a series of structured skills training such as "Options", Focus for Change and the Quick Start program.
 The clients are also benefiting from this as the program is an offsite program.
 We continue to look for ways that will improve current services by being open-minded.